LKIndustriesgit/finalproject/README.md

 ### LeuphAI Q&A Chatbot Demo
 A README.md file is often the first thing people see from your project.
 Begin your README.md with a brief, compelling description of what your project does.
 Consider adding a feature image or demo GIF here to showcase your project visually.

+Studying can be very hard, right?
+There is so much to do, even after a whole year, I still discover things I wish I knew when I was starting out.
+Think of all the clubs, the sports teams, the ways of handling your curriculum...
+Well, now, there is a solution.
+LeuphAI is a Chatbot providing answers related to studying at Leuphana University in Lüneburg.
+It comes with a TKinter GUI.
+This project is only a demo version focusing on issues concerning the musical ensembles of the university.
+I could not create a full version as I don't have the computing power on my device to run the context of the entire Leuphana website on my computer.
+There are also some files highlighting the paths I took creating this demo.
 <img src="media/leuphana_logo_icon.png" width="300">

 #### Installation